Epitome87/Javascript-Bootcamp-Journey/README.md

 ### App Overview

 The project for this course section using Node is relatively simple and straightforward.
-Using Node, we will recreate the `ls` command functionality, where it prints out files and folders in the current directory (if no additional arguments are provided), or prints out files and folders in relative or aboslute path (if a path argument is provided).
+Using Node, we will recreate the `ls` command functionality, where it prints out files and folders in the current directory (if no additional arguments are provided), or prints out files and folders in relative or absolute path (if a path argument is provided).
 It will run directly at our terminal inside any project or directory on our machine.

 With Node, we can read out files and folders inside a directory using a Node Standard Library module called File System.
 Note that we **cannot** access the user's file system in just the Browser!